The Sims 4 expansion packs: Get to Work

 The Sims 4: Get to Work is the first expansion pack, announced on February 4, 2015.
 It was released in North America on March 31, 2015, and Europe on April 2, 2015.
-It includes three new active careers; Detective, Doctor and Scientist, as well as the ability to run a retail business.
+It includes three active careers: Detective, Doctor, and Scientist, as well as the ability to run a retail business.
 The pack also features a new neighborhood called Magnolia Promenade, which is pre-populated with lots for Sims to shop at.
 It includes elements from The Sims 2: Open for Business and The Sims 3: Ambitions.

 Gameplay and development

 World

 Get to Work includes a standalone neighborhood, Magnolia Promenade.
 Magnolia Promenade is not a full world, and contains four lots, three of which have pre-built stores, and one empty lot that the player can build their own business on.
 Get to Work also includes a secret lot called "Sixam" (which is "Maxis" spelled backwards), which can be found using the wormhole generator, available at level 10 of the new Scientist career.